AmiraBasyouni/react-diagram-schema/README.md

 # react-diagram-schema

-`react-diagram-schema` is a CLI tool that take a React source code file and turns it into a structured schema.
+`react-diagram-schema` is a CLI tool that take a React source code directory and turns it into a structured schema.
-The schema can be handed to [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) to generate a visual diagram of your components.
+The schema can be handed to [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) to generate a visual diagram of your React application.

 ## Installation